minhhoit/yacms/docs/deployment.rst

 Fabric
 ======

-Each Mezzanine project comes bundled with utilities for deploying production Mezzanine sites, using `Fabric <http://fabfile.org>`_.
+Each Yacms project comes bundled with utilities for deploying production Yacms sites, using `Fabric <http://fabfile.org>`_.
 The provided ``fabfile.py`` contains composable commands that can be used to set up all the system-level requirements on a new `Debian <http://debian.org>`_ based system, manage each of the